KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws4-html-attributes/2image.md

 1. Now we need to replace the "FILENAME" with the real filename of the image including the file extension.

    {% hint style="tip" %}
 We're setting the value of the attribute `src` to the filename.
-You'll see instructions directing you to set the value of an attribute.
+You'll see instructions directing you to set the value of an attribute throughout this section.
 Use the same format `attribute="value"`.
    {% endhint %}

 1. You can have more than 1 attribute on a HTML element.
 Image tags have another attribute for alternate content, `alt`.
 Inside the `img` tag after the `src` attribute, type `alt="Image of cocktail"`.
 You can replace "Image of cocktail" to text better describing your image.
 Your image tag will look like this